hardevsanghera/DeployPCesxi/README.txt

 ***** THIS PLAYBOOK DOES NOT RUN WITHOUT SOME "NURSING" - IT IS NOT FULLY AUTOMATIC, WIP *****

-RUN THIS PLAY BOOK WITH ARGS:
-ansible-playbook -vv --scp-extra-args='-O'
-Still can't get reboot to work but it does look like it all works now - even if you have to step thru execution Once PC initialized and all services up get a red exit from the task

 TO GET STARTED

 WHAT YOU GET